Whimsy Stick

 Days 7–14 · Increasing intensity · 10 min sessions

-Phase 2 of the flirt pole for reactive dogs protocol runs the same cues at higher arousal — faster lure movement, more explosive chase, longer possession before the drop.
+Phase 2 runs the same cues at higher arousal.
+Faster lure movement, more explosive chase, longer possession before the drop.
 The goal is proving the cues hold when the dog is genuinely activated.
 This is where the impulse control capacity that transfers to real-world reactive situations actually gets built.
-Therefore, this phase is the neurological core of how to use a flirt pole to fix reactivity.
+This phase is the neurological core of the entire protocol.

 • 1

 Increase chase intensity.
 Move the lure faster, change directions more sharply, allow longer chase sequences before the catch.
-The dog should be working hard — this flirt pole for reactive dogs session is no longer slow-drag practice.
+The dog should be working hard.
+This is no longer slow-drag practice.

 • 2